How the Jones Act Applies to Workplace Injuries

 What Compensation Am I Entitled To?

-Under general maritime law, sustaining injury while performing duties as a river traffic worker entitles you to maintenance (room and board), cure (medical treatment) and unearned wages without regard to fault.
+Under general maritime law, sustaining an injury while performing duties as a river traffic worker entitles you to maintenance (room and board), cure (medical treatment) and unearned wages without regard to fault.
 A maritime attorney ensures that you receive adequate compensation.

 Under the Jones Acts, you may also recover: